BentoBox-Project/pybundler/README.md

   -r, --release         Uploads the package to pypi.org andpushes it to the
                         git remote
-  -p, --package         Creates a new python package from scratch --help                Show this message and exit
+  -p, --package         Creates a new python package from scratch -v, --version         Shows the current version of the package --help                Show this message and exit.
 ```

 The purpose of this tool is offer a similar experience with ruby's bundler.
 So you can create a new package from scratch.